trena-dhingra/trena-dhingra.github.io/index.md

 ## About

-I'm a CS Grad Student at Northeastern University.
+I'm a Computer Science Grad Student at Northeastern University.
 Currently I'm working as a Software Engineering Intern at Eikon Therapeutics.
 I have spent seven years studying Computer Science and during this time I was exposed to a wide spectrum of concepts.

 I enjoy developing solutions, in the form of software, to real world problems.
 Technology has crept up into every field that exists and as I find myself learning and working in these different fields to develop new software, I have realized that my interest is in leveraging technology in different fields.
 I wish to continue exploring new technologies while using my skills to make a positive impact on the world.